 Since the number of documents $m$ can be large, the most computationally expensive part of the model inference is the computation of the matrix-vector product \eqref{eq:MaxSim_estimate} at the output layer.
 However, note that we can write \eqref{eq:MaxSim_estimate} as

-where the vectors $w_j \in \mathbb{R}^{d^\prime}$, $j= 1, \dots, m$, are rows of the weight matrix $W$.
-In other words, each of the $m$ outputs is given by the inner product of the query and a document, both represented in the same $d^\prime$-dimensional latent space: the document embeddings $\{w_j\}_{j=1}^m$ are learned as the weights of the output layer, and the query embedding $\Psi(X)$ is obtained by pooling the feature encoder values $\psi(x)$.
+where the vectors $w_j \in \mathbb{R}^{d^\prime}$, $j = 1, \dots, m$, are the rows of the weight matrix $W$.
+In other words, each of the $m$ outputs is given by the inner product of a query embedding and a document embedding, both represented in the same $d^\prime$-dimensional latent space: the document embeddings $\{w_j\}_{j=1}^m$ are learned as the weights of the output layer, and the query embedding $\Psi(X)$ is obtained by pooling the feature encoder values $\psi(x)$.

-Further, we do not need MaxSim estimates for all $m$ documents but are only interested in finding the $k^\prime$ documents with the largest MaxSim estimates.
-Finding the $k^\prime$ largest values in \eqref{eq:inner_products} is a just a single-vector MIPS problem in the $d^\prime$-dimensional latent space.
-Hence, given the feature encoder values, MaxSim similarities between the query and the documents can be approximated by a single-vector ANNS algorithm with the weight vectors $\{w_j\}_{j=1}^m$ as the corpus.
+Further, we do not need MaxSim estimates for all $m$ documents.
+Instead, we only need to find the $k^\prime$ documents with the largest MaxSim estimates.
+Finding the $k^\prime$ largest values in \eqref{eq:inner_products} is just a single-vector MIPS problem in the $d^\prime$-dimensional latent space.
+Hence, given the pooled query embedding $\Psi(X)$, the documents with the largest MaxSim estimates can be retrieved using a single-vector ANNS algorithm with the weight vectors $\{w_j\}_{j=1}^m$ as the corpus.